kdeokar08/AWS-Cloud-Practitioner-Notes/Addendums/Topic H:GovernmenceServices.md

 - deploy and manage resources across all AWS accounts and regions.

 ### Service Catalog - Curated Infra Management.
+- AWS Service Catalog lets you centrally manage your cloud resources to achieve governance at scale of your infrastructure as code (IaC) templates, written in CloudFormation or Terraform configurations.
 - create, share and manage a catalog of it services that are aws approved.
 - seamlessly connect with platforms like servicenow and jira.